Overview

 CFD & High-Fidelity Simulations

-This example provides a reproducible CFD workflow for the DLR turbulent non-premixed jet flame [1].
+This section provides a reproducible CFD workflow for the DLR turbulent non-premixed jet flame [1].
 The burner consists of a central fuel jet containing CH4/H2/N2 and a surrounding dry-air coflow.
 The fuel is injected through an 8 mm nozzle, while the coflow air is supplied through a 140 mm coaxial nozzle.
+The geometry is given as follows.
 An axisymmetric wedge domain is used to reduce the computational cost while preserving the main flame structure and the external ambient region for air entrainment.

 The simulation is performed with OpenFOAM-v10 using the reactingFoam solver.
 The case uses: